keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 * A word is a linguistic expression of a term (any language will do!)
 * The term 'love' is referred to by 'amore' 'caritas' 'amor' 'lieb' (six *words*, one term)
 * A term is the most basic unit of meaning
-* Terms are not true or false, but clear or unclear
+* Terms are not true or false, but clear or unclear (keep your money in the river bank)

+</section><section data-markdown>

+### Ambiguity

+* Terms for *things* that are unclear are just 'unclear': mysterious, numinous, baffling
+* Terms that could refer to either of two things are ambiguous: bank,